January has been the deadliest month for Covid-19 with nearly 80,000 lives lost so far in the US - Local News 8

 Adding to public fears is the spread of variants of the coronavirus.

-On Tuesday, Kentucky Governor Andy Beshear announced that two cases of the variant first identified in the United Kingdom have been confirmed in the state.
+On Tuesday, Kentucky Gov. Andy Beshear announced that two cases of the variant first identified in the United Kingdom have been confirmed in the state.

-The variant has been shown to spread especially quickly, according to CDC modeling.
+The variant, called B.1.1.7, has been shown to spread especially quickly, according to modeling by the CDC.
 And a UK report released Friday states there is “a realistic possibility” that the new variant has a higher death rate than other variants.

+It has been detected in more than 20 US states, and New York has 42 known cases, Gov. Andrew Cuomo and State Health Commissioner Dr. Howard Zucker said Wednesday.

+The variant and others reported around the country are beginning to affect test results, Dr. Timothy Stenzel, director of the US Food and Drug Administration’s Office of In Vitro Diagnostics and Radiological Health, said in a briefing Wednesday.

+The agency is asking test developers to ensure their tests can detect the virus as it continues to mutate, Stenzel said.

+“We are going to start beginning to ask developers how they think they can monitor for variants of concern,” he said.

-The threat of variants has made reopening the state a greater concern in California, a recent epicenter of the pandemic in the US, Los Angeles County public health director Barbara Ferrer said.
+The threat of variants has made reopening the state a greater concern in California, a recent epicenter of the pandemic in the United States, Los Angeles County public health director Barbara Ferrer said.

 For his part, Pfizer CEO Albert Bourla tried to calm fears around the variants with assurances that the groundwork is already being laid to fight them.